In a business sense, there is a strong drive to create an economy based on sustainability.

 - Occurs in simplified and documented processes reducing the number of variants

-Further, by keeping the software on the latest versions and utilising and maintaining hardware correctly, companies can optimise server capacity and processing power.
+Furthermore, by keeping the software up to date and both utilising and maintaining hardware correctly, companies can optimise server capacity and processing power.
+This way, you will have access to critical company information quickly and at all times – providing you are an agile business.

-The various management systems that can be used to execute a sustainability strategy are critical elements in any successful implementation.
-These systems are made to drive a sustainability focus through the business.
-Measurement is critically important because it links performance to the principles of sustainability and facilitates continuous improvement.
+The various management systems that you can use to execute a sustainability strategy are critical elements in any implementation.
+These systems are made to drive a sustainability focus throughout the business.
+Measurement is crucial because it links performance to the principles of sustainability and facilitates continuous improvement.

 - Implement role-based dashboards to enable the streamlining and user-friendly delivery of action items and consolidated views